When You Get a Bug Bite on Your Eyelid

 Use a Cold Compress

-A cold compress on your eyelids may help reduce swelling and provide cooling relief from the itchiness.² After the initial bite, rest your eyes and use a cold compress throughout the day to help speed up recovery.
+A cold wet compress on your eyelids may help reduce swelling and provide cooling relief from the itchiness.² After the initial bite, rest your eyes and use a cold compress a few times per day to help speed up recovery.
+You can use a cold pack from your freezer, but it may be hard to position on your eyelid.

-CorneaCare’s Rescue Self-Cooling cold compresses are great to keep on hand for situations like this!
+CorneaCare’s Rescue self-cooling cold compresses are great to keep on hand for situations like this!
 They require no refrigeration or freezing and provide cool comfort for up to fifteen minutes.
 Because they are individually wrapped, they’re perfect for traveling, camping, and venturing off to enjoy outdoor activities over the summer.

 Rescue